apache/cassandra-java-driver/changelog/README.md

 - [improvement] Allow hosts to remain partially up (JAVA-544)
 - [improvement] Remove internal blocking calls and expose async session creation (JAVA-821, JAVA-822)
+- [improvement] Use parallel calls when re-preparing statement on other hosts (JAVA-725)

 Merged from 2.0.10_fixes branch: